Turning 65 - The Most Common Questions

 • Part A - There is never a penalty for delaying Part A, if you have at least 40+ quarters (about 10yrs of work in your lifetime) paid into Medicare taxes.
 If you don’t have the quarters, you can avoid this penalty if your current spouse of at least 1 year has the 40+ quarters and they are at least age 62.

-• Part B - You will NOT be penalized for enrolling in Part B late, as long as you’re covered on an employer health plan (based on active employment) since turning 65 and you don’t have more than an 8-month gap in coverage.
+• Part B - You will NOT be penalized for enrolling in Part B late, as long as you’re covered on an employer health plan (based on active employment) since turning 65.
 You can enroll in Part B literally any time while covered on the employer health plan based on active employment…OR…up to 8 months after separating service from that employer.

 • If the employer has less than 20 employees